marktmiller/atari-8-bit-projects/parr-vm/README.md

 The tracing output is in three sections, when the program runs: The current instruction pointer address in program memory, followed by ":", then a disassembly of the currently executing instruction, and its arguments (if any), and a horizontal readout of the stack's contents (in []'s), from the first element to the stack pointer's location.

+Edit 11/30/23: As an exercise in learning FastBasic, I ported VM5.TBS to DMSC's FastBasic.
+I thought I'd include it here, saved as VM5.FBS, if people want to take a look at that.

+Some changes had to be made to the way that the operator strings are addressed in the FastBasic version, due to the fact that even though FastBasic supports string arrays, it doesn't have a READ command for DATA statements.
+Instead, arrays are initialized off DATA automatically.
+No READ loops necessary.
+However, arrays of strings can only be initialized off DATA as Byte arrays.
+Addressing such an array is effectively like using a packed character array, which means you sort of have to address them like string buffers in Atari Basic or Turbo Basic.
+In FastBasic, individual strings in Byte arrays have a length attribute that you have to skip over when indexing through them.

+I also had to segregate out the operand count DATA into its own set (it's unified with the operator strings in the Turbo Basic version).

+What's nice about this version is FastBasic can use integer math (Turbo Basic only works in floating-point), which suits the way Parr's VM operates.
+The CPU works faster with integers, and indeed, this version of VM5 runs 81% faster than the one for Turbo Basic.

+You can find FastBasic at: https://github.com/dmsc/fastbasic